-I’m 30 and I live on the Lincolnshire-Cambridgeshire border with my husband, known on the blog as Mr Tree Surgeon.
+Hello, I’m Anna.
+I’m 33 and I live in South Lincolnshire with my husband, known on the blog as Mr Tree Surgeon.
 We met in 2014 when I decided to brave the world of dating whilst chronically ill.
 We got married in October 2017.

 For the first 5 years of my illness I lived with my parents, whose unwavering support throughout The M.E.
 Years has been the ultimate silver lining during what could have been a very bleak time.

 Before The M.E.
 Years, I studied History at the University of East Anglia (UEA) between 2007-10.
 I worked for a children’s multi-activity camp and when my parents took over the business in 2008 I helped out even more.

 In September 2010, after a week abroad with my family, I became unwell very suddenly and my life altered beyond recognition within a matter of weeks.
 In the October I became a full-time poorly person.

 In November 2010 I was diagnosed with Chronic Fatigue Syndrome, also known as Myalgic Encephalomyelitis.
 In January 2011 I was referred to the Lincolnshire CFS/ME Clinic who classed me as a severe sufferer.
 I am yet to recover although I am incredibly lucky to have seen some improvement.